Mentors4EDU/Analytics-Portfolio/Logic/Practice5.md

 **b)** \
 No they can't because some switches would block each other and therefore, this wouldn't be possible to occur. \
 **c)** \
-p3 -> M2, and ather processors trying to access M2 can't because of the p0 -> M2 connection \
+p3 -> M2, and other processors trying to access M2 can't because of the p0 -> M2 connection \
 **d)** \
 p2 -> M6 doesn't have a similar switching route, therefore, it isn't blocked